The August Birthstones

 This gemstone was believed to be lucky and bring good fortune – it is known as being the ’gamblers stone’.

-Said to be particularly good with regard justice and lawsuits, for property luck and for the professions of builders, Sardonyx was also recommended for athletes and even massage therapists.
+Said to be particularly good with regard to justice and lawsuits, for property luck and for the professions of builders.
+Sardonyx was also recommended for athletes and even massage therapists.

 The Sardonyx gemstone symbolises stability to relationships and is said to bring good fortune to marriage and love.

-Just like Peridot was confused with Emerald, so Spinel has been confused with both ruby (and also sapphire) in the past.
+Just like Peridot was confused with Emerald, so Spinel has been confused with both ruby and, to a lesser extent, sapphire in the past.

 Spinel’s ‘colour’ is actually transparent although it picks up impurities from the area in which it develops, and these impurities give it its colour.

-The colours of Spinel range from red to purples, blue and brown and black although the brilliant red colour, resembling ruby, is the most prized.
+The colours of Spinel range from red to purple, blue, brown and black although the brilliant red colour, resembling ruby, is the most prized.

-The most famous Spinel was the “Black Prince’s Ruby” which was acquired by Edward, Prince of Wales, in 1367 and was, at the time, thought to be ruby.
+The most famous Spinel was the “Black Prince’s Ruby” which was acquired by Edward, Prince of Wales (known as ‘the Black Prince’) in 1367.
+It was, for centuries, thought to be ruby.